 Decarboxylating Weed with a Slow Cooker

-Conversely, if you don’t want to spend money on a new device you can always use a plain old-fashioned Croc-Pot to decarb your cannabis flower.
+Conversely, if you don’t want to spend money on a new device you can always use a plain old-fashioned Croc-Pot to activate your cannabis flower.

 This is a great solution particularly for ABV (already been vaped) product where heat sensitivity isn’t so critical since the material has most likely already exceeded 400 degrees or more during its initial vaporization process.

 The process for extracting THC oil via a slow cooker is pretty straight forward:

-- Add your fatty oil of choice, like coconut oil for example (vegan THC oils are great if you struggle digesting dairy products!)
+- Add your fatty oil of choice, like coconut oil or MCT oil for example (vegan THC oils are great if you struggle digesting dairy products!)